myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 >
 > I compared the direction of the wind, the time of the message, the kind of sand stuck to the cloth, the shape of the leaf described, the sound of birds, and the habit of the waves when the message arrived.
 I also compared the way both of them spoke about land. [**ROTY BROI Passenger (ID 498)**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md) spoke of it like someone who almost picked too quickly. [**ROTY BROI Passenger (ID 410)**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md) spoke of it like someone who almost died because he could not send news.
 >
 > Two different wounds.
 The soil smells the same.
-Record it first: maybe they did not find two islands.
+Record it first: Maybe they did not find two islands.
 Maybe they touched two sides of the same land.
 >
 > Hmmm...
 Do not clap yet.
 I have not finished being suspicious.
 >